SharePoint Server 2013 Application Lifecycle Management

 Contributors: Vesa Juvonen, Microsoft Corporation | Steve Peschka, Microsoft Corporation

-This topic refers to autohosted apps for SharePoint.
+This topic refers to autohosted SharePoint Add-ins.
 The preview program for autohosted apps has ended.
-Please disregard all references to autohosted apps for SharePoint.
+Please disregard all references to autohosted SharePoint Add-ins.

 Microsoft SharePoint Server 2013 gives developers several options for creating and deploying applications that are based on SharePoint technologies, for both on-premises and in hosted or public cloud platforms.
 SharePoint Server 2013 offers increased flexibility in the shape applications can take as well as new options for using standards-based technologies with applications.
 Although these application capabilities and deployment options afforded by the new application model inSharePoint provide an effective means for developers to create new and immersive applications, developers must be able to infuse quality, testing and ALM considerations into the development process.
 This article applies common ALM concepts and practices to application development using SharePoint Server 2013 technologies.